NCMoseley/Pong/README.md

 ## Build

 I implemented WebPack to automatically compile .js files into the final build.js.
 This project was an opportunity to dive deeper into understanding javascript, and using multiple scripts to make a well organized finished product.
 The game includes mouse control for the player paddle, and an Ai algorithm that provides a computer opponent.
+You can control the speed of the opponents paddle with the 'f' and 'g' keys.
+There is a soundtrack included that will begin when you press the letter 'm'.

 ## References

 This game was built using technology including:

 CSS,
 WebPack,
 Visual Studio Code